-The Smith & Wesson SW671 Tomahawk is a solid, single piece of steel produced with extraction and evasion in mind.
+The Smith & Wesson SW671 Tomahawk is a solid, single steel produced with extraction and evasion in mind.

 Who Should be Interested in the Smith & Wesson SW671 Tomahawk?

-The Smith & Wesson SW671 Tomahawk weights 2.69 lbs, and has an overall length of 15.9″.
-The cutting edge is 3.9″ long and it has a demolition spike on the opposite side.
+The Smith & Wesson SW671 Tomahawk weighs 2.69 lbs and has an overall length of 15.9″.
+The cutting edge is 3.9″ long and has a demolition spike on the opposite side.

 The entire tomahawk is constructed of a single piece of 3/8″ thick 1070 steel with black synthetic covers on the handle.

-It comes with a nylon sheath that covers both the blade and the spike.
+It has a nylon sheath covering both the blade and the spike.
 The sheath has a basic belt loop on one side.

 In testing, the SW671 broke through cinder blocks and bricks with ease.
-In this case, it’s most obvious con (the weight) is actually a strength.
+In this case, strength is the most obvious con (weight).

-In an urban environment, this tomahawk can be a prybar, breaching tool, hatchet, and defensive weapon all in one.
-This means that it can fill several roles and ultimately cut down on the overall weight of an urban bug out bag.
+This tomahawk can be a prybar, breaching tool, hatchet, and defensive weapon in an urban environment.
+This means that it can fill several roles and ultimately cut down on the overall weight of an urban bug-out bag.

 It’s heavy!
-At close to 3 lbs, it’s more than double the weight of the Gränsfors Bruk Wildlife Hatchet that we previously reviewed.
-This weight aids it in its designed purpose so it isn’t a deal breaker at all, but all things being equal, it is very heavy compared to similar sized hatchets and tomahawks.
+At close to 3 lbs, it’s more than double the weight of the Gränsfors Bruk Wildlife Hatchet we reviewed.
+This weight aids it in its designed purpose, so it isn’t a deal-breaker at all, but all things being equal, it is very heavy compared to similar-sized hatchets and tomahawks.

 I would have liked to see better texturing on the synthetic handles.
-As they come, they feel like they could get slippery if they were wet or sweaty.
+As they come, they feel like they could get slippery if wet or sweaty.

-The Smith & Wesson SW671 Extraction and Evasion Tomahawk is a solid tool that can fill a wide range of roles.
+The Smith & Wesson SW671 Tomahawk is a reliable tool that can fill many roles.

-I see it fitting in really well in urban and suburban bug out bags and survival kits.
-It would also be great to have in your vehicle with your first aid kit in case you needed to force your way into a car following an accident.
+I see it fitting well in urban and suburban bug-out bags and survival kits.
+It would also be great to have your first aid kit if you needed to force your way into a car following an accident.